-Abstract Archive application features three modes of operation - two search modes and one browsing mode.
+The Poster Archive site features three modes of operation - two search modes and one browsing mode.

 - Advanced search – This option is used for more advanced searches based on various criteria.
 It allows users to narrow their search in order to get more accurate results.

 Users are able to pick a meeting and/or a year from a dropdown menu by clicking on the text field.
-There is also an autosuggest functionality for 'Authors' and 'Keywords' fields which narrows down the list of suggested authors and keywords based on what the user has typed in the field.
-It is possible to choose more than one meeting per search in all fields.
+It is possible to choose more than one meeting/year per search in both fields.
+There is also an auto-suggest functionality for the 'Authors' and 'Keywords' fields which narrows down the list of suggested authors and keywords based on what the user has typed in the field.

 There is also a possibility of searching for abstracts by entering a Final Presentation ID, which is a unique number within a single meeting.
 The best practice is to use this search field in combination with a Meeting field, otherwise the search results will display all abstracts with that ID in all meetings.